 By signing this Contractual Agreement Form, the bidder guarantees compliance with the provisions stated in this solicitation and agrees to the terms and conditions unless otherwise indicated in writing.

-SOLICITATION BOND

-(AGENCY TO CHOOSE WHETHER OR NOT A SOLICITATION BOND IS REQUIRED)

-(A SOLICITATION BOND ENSURES THAT THE STATE WILL NOT INCUR ADDITIONAL COST BY GOING TO ANOTHER VENDOR IF A SOLICITATION RESPONSE IS NOT HONORED)

-Bidders shall submit a solicitation bond with their solicitation response.
-The solicitation bond must be in the amount of (AGENCY DETERMINES PERCENTAGE) (number) percent (XX %) of their total cost sheet prices or specific dollar amount $(XXXX.XX).
-The solicitation bond will be released upon execution of the awarded contract.

 SOLICITATION PREPARATION COSTS

 The State shall not incur any liability for any costs incurred by bidder’s in replying to this solicitation, including any activity related to bidding on this solicitation.